MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Corruption Robustness; Benchmark; Data Augmentation; Pose Estimation.
   - <details><summary>Digest</summary> This work comprehensively studies and addresses this problem by building rigorous robust benchmarks, termed COCO-C, MPII-C, and OCHuman-C, to evaluate the weaknesses of current advanced pose estimators, and a new algorithm termed AdvMix is proposed to improve their robustness in different corruptions.

+- FL-NTK: A Neural Tangent Kernel-based Framework for Federated Learning Convergence Analysis. [[paper]](https://arxiv.org/abs/2105.05001)
+  - Baihe Huang, Xiaoxiao Li, Zhao Song, Xin Yang. *ICML 2021*
+  - Keyword: Federated Learning; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> This paper presents a new class of convergence analysis for FL, Federated Learning Neural Tangent Kernel (FL-NTK), which corresponds to overparamterized ReLU neural networks trained by gradient descent in FL and is inspired by the analysis in Neural Tangent Kernel (NTK).
+Theoretically, FL-NTK converges to a global-optimal solution at a linear rate with properly tuned learning parameters.

 - Heterogeneous Risk Minimization. [[paper]](https://arxiv.org/abs/2105.03818)
   - Jiashuo Liu, Zheyuan Hu, Peng Cui, Bo Li, Zheyan Shen. *ICML 2021*
   - Key Word: Invariant Learning; Causality; Robust Optimization.